I was relieved. At least it wasn't Ebola. It was "just a bug, right?"

 The only challenge with colloidal silver is that it flushes out of your system with urine and sweat.
 It’s only reactive for as long as it attaches to the infected cell walls.
 To experience a full healing effect, you have to be a regular user, and in case of acute infections, drink a considerable amount.

 The only superior alternative to colloidal silver is chelated silver oxide, a pated formulation that will be known as Silver Excelsior.
 Silver Excelsior is the power of chelated silver oxide compressed into 4000ppm (parts per million) serum.
 With zero-toxicity, there is no risk of overdose if you need a stronger formulation to zap bugs.
 Eight drops of Silver Excelsior yield’s 8oz of 100ppm chelated silver.
+That’s eight times more powerful than the regular colloidal silver you pay $40 for.
 It’s enough to disable a full moon parasitic D-Day.
-Or wipe out a stomach bug or food poisoning.
+Or wipe out a stomach bug or food poisoning in 30 seconds flat.

 Chelation solves the issue of bioavailability, which is inherent in colloidal silver, by attaching a silver molecule to protein molecules.
 The organic coupling helps the silver molecules tie into the infected areas, instead of flushing out too quickly.
 Chelation increases bioavailability from a few seconds to an hour or more, increasing the healing potential by a factor of 100-200.